Out And Proud1 of 12

 The two also enabled other writers to create more realistic portrayals of sexuality in their team books as evidenced by Kieron Gillen and Jamie McKelvie’s Young Avengers volume that also featured queer characters in Miss America, Prodigy, and Loki.

-However, the success of that run has led to a renewed interest in the characters and the World’s Finest Couple got together again in the "Rebirth" era with the Midnighter & Apollo title.
+However, the success of that run led to a renewed interest in the characters, with the World’s Finest Couple getting together again in the "Rebirth" era with the Midnighter & Apollo title.

 1 of 12

 4 of 12